-The Jewish cemetery in Nowogród Poland has no identifying signage, and is completely overgrown with trees and shrubs.
+The Jewish cemetery in Nowogród is completely overgrown with trees and shrubs.
 It is situated in the middle of farmlands, and its rustic headstones, often found in rural areas, are in various states of disrepair.

 Eighteen or so headstones are currently visible.
-An unknown number remain hidden under a thick layer of matted and decomposed vegetation that has accumulated since the German army occupied and largely destroyed Nowogród, Poland.
+An unknown number remain hidden under a thick layer of matted and decomposed vegetation that has accumulated since the German army occupied and largely destroyed Nowogród.

 Several organizations and individuals have expressed their support for the restoration project, including the Foundation for the Preservation of Jewish Heritage in Poland (FODŻ) and the chief rabbi of Poland, Michael Schudrich.